lookit/lookit-docs/docs/source/index.rst

 Lookit can be used to collect looking measures from preverbal children as well as verbal responses, pointing, etc. from older children.
 Researchers can design, test, and manage their studies on the platform, including contacting participants; common tasks such as checking for informed verbal consent before accessing any data from a session are built into the Lookit research workflow.

 Families may take part in studies from multiple labs over time.
 Having one central platform allows families to access many interesting studies for all the children in their family in one place, and researchers benefit from economies of scale in software development and recruitment.

-.. admonition:: Can I use it yet?

-   Yes!
-Please see :ref:`Getting started <start_here>` for information about how to get started.